-Off the back of the meteoric rise of RB Leipzig, RB Salzburg and their alumni such as Marco Rose, Erling Haaland, Naby Keita, and Dayot Upamecano (amongst many, many other coaches and players), I thought this might be a good time to look in detail at the league where some of them cut their chops in the professional game, the Austrian second division.
+Off the back of the meteoric rise of RB Leipzig, RB Salzburg and their alumni such as Marco Rose, Erling Haaland, Naby Keita, and Dayot Upamecano (amongst many, many other coaches and players), I thought this might be a good time to look in detail at the league where some of those individuals cut their chops in the professional game, the Austrian second division.
+And where better to start other than the only correct (outfield) position to list first on a teamsheet: right-back.
 I had relatively little knowledge of the league coming into this and thus wanted to take an approach that I would be comfortable with, by looking at the league through the scope of individual players and their qualities.
 The plan (and now that I’m going to share it, hold me to it) is to cover each position extensively by identifying the players who stand out and explaining what makes them stand out.
 I’ve only just started but have already found Austria’s second division to be fascinating and worthy of such attention as the diversity in tactical approaches, mixture in age and experience of players, range of size in fan followings, and questionable timing and subject of cuts from the TV directors all work to create a unique and engaging ecosystem.

 If you haven’t watched Liefering but are aware that they are part of the Red Bull family and you have seen Leipzig or Salzburg dominate most opponents in their respective leagues, you might expect the same of Liefering and for their players to also perform with uniform excellence but that isn’t exactly the case.
 Liefering have been good this season but they are far from polished, particularly in their execution of the Red Bull game model of aggressive, intense, proactive football.
 It isn’t that surprising when you consider they field a squad that is consistently younger than their opponent’s in every position, though I suspect there may be a chicken and egg element to this with Red Bull timing their graduation of Liefering’s players to better teams such that Liefering remain good enough to not be relegated but not so good that they win promotion to the same division as their sister club, Salzburg.
 But, because they are part of the RB family, Liefering of course have some talented footballers in their squad, one of which is the Bosnian u19 international, Amar Dedic.